EnochEnagbem/OPERATING-SYSTEMS-COSC255/README.md

 ##### RUN CODE
-If you want to run the algorithms in an IDE OR Text Editor.
+If you want to run the algorithms in an IDE or Text Editor.
 You should copy the entire contents of any of the algorithm into a project in the IDE or Text Editor, and then run the Main.java in the folder.

 ____